oashour/quantum-codex/README.md

 # Activate a venv, make sure python points to the right version
 python -m venv /path/to/your/venvs/codex source /path/to/your/venvs/codex/bin/activate
-pip install git+ssh://git@github.com/oashour/dft-codex.git
+pip install git+ssh://git@github.com/oashour/quantum-codex.git
 ```

 ## Running CODEX
 CODEX's backend is written in Flask.
 From the root directory and with your virtual environment active, simply run `flask run` and go to `127.0.0.1:5000` in your browser.
 If you're debugging, you can also use the `--debug` flag (i.e., `flask run --debug`.
 (Note: use the development installation for now.)

 In the future, there will be a command line interface that generates a permalink to the website from local files, so you don't have to download your files from the cluster and go through the pain of uploading them to the website.
+(Partially written)

 # Roadmap
-This is only sitting here temporarily :)

 ## Barebones Alpha
 - [x] Full QE database
     - [x] Automatic executable detection solely from the structure of the input file